danweitzel/webpage/content/post/linuxsocialscience/index.md

 ## Skype

 Skype is not as popular as it once was but some people still use it.
-You can install Skype with Flatpack or Snap.
-If you want to use snap just download it from the Skype website and install it:
+You can install Skype with Flatpak or Snap.
+If you want to use apt just download it from the Skype website and install it:

 ```
 wget https://go.skype.com/skypeforlinux-64.deb